QUESTIONS ON WALKING ALONGSIDE SOMEONE

 Focus more on how your friend is doing.
 Focus less on getting them to admit they have a problem because most of the time, the person already knows but finds it hard to acknowledge that he/she needs help.
 Keep connecting with this friend and live life with this person and don’t make the goal of your conversation about mental health.
 Remember that your friend is more than just his/her struggle with mental health.
 When there is genuine connection and when your friend knows that your connection with him/her is not about “fixing him/her”, then you are more likely to convince this person that he/she needs to seek help.

 Q3.
-I have a family member, who thinks that everyone that she may or may not met despise her, I don’t know how to help her.
+I have a family member, who thinks that everyone despises her regardless whether she knows them or not, I don’t know how to help her.
+Please advise.

 First, ask your family member to tell you as much as possible what makes him/her conclude that someone is despising him/her.
 Then differentiate “perception” (i.e. what he/she thinks is happening) from “facts” (i.e. what actually took place – evidence).
 Help your family member “reappraise” i.e. come up with other possibilities that might explain the behaviours of people whom your family member perceives are despising him/her.

 Q4.
 I have a friend who does not want to meet people but prefer to Whatsapp.
-During my conversation with her, I realized she is living in her own world and creating false stories about herself.
-She is reluctant to seek help and only want to stay at her room.
+In my conversation with her, I realized she is living in her own world and creating false stories about herself.
+She is reluctant to seek help and only wants to stay in her room.
 It has been 2 yrs she has been living like this.
 How can I help her?

 I think you are already doing something to help her.
 If she refused to seek help, there is little you can do as a friend.
 Keep connecting with her over the Whatsapp.
 When you have an opportunity, you can suggest she seeks help but I’m sure you have already done that.
 Keep doing this.